Background Image

 See the USA in your Chevrolet from Rockenbach's

-Robert (Bob) George Rochenbach started Rockenbach Chevrolet Sales in Grayslake in 1926.
-The Rochenbach family made a huge impact on the towns they lived in.
+Robert (Bob) George Rockenbach started Rockenbach Chevrolet Sales in Grayslake in 1926.
+The Rockenbach family made a huge impact on the towns they lived in.
 Rockenbach cared about his community and served it well in the short time he was with us.
 Explore how the cars and the dealership made an impact in Grayslake.

 Jenny Barry and Pamela Krueger